hrdwrrsk/adementary-theme/readme.md

 # Local install
 ./install.sh -d ~/.themes
 ```

+Then apply this theme with GNOME Tweaks or using your desktop's appearance settings

 # Reporting bugs/Add suggestions
 report it via "Issues" tab, Pull request for bugfixes and features also accepted.